ksandom/handWavey/docs/user/reference/macroCommands.md

 Note: I'm currently evaluating whether triggering events is still valuable, or whether it can be removed now that we can trigger macros via these same mechanisms.
 Please consider triggering events as deprecated.

+#### delayedDoSlot

+`delayedDoSlot("slotNumber", "eventName", "millisecondsDelay");` is exactly like combining `delayedDo`, and `doSlot`.
+The reguested slotNumber will be trigered after millisecondsDelay time has elapsed.
+See `doSlot` to understand how slotNumber and eventName relate to each other.

 #### cancelDelayedDo

 `cancelDelayedDo("eventName");` cancels a requested eventName that has been requested by `delayedDo();`.
 This is useful for either canceling, or continuing with an event that was uncertain to be correct.